BlackDice/scent/readme.md

 *Note that components are not classes thus avoid using keyword `new` in front of factory function.
 It doesn't change behavior thou, it's about performance.*

-When you are done working with the component and it's not needed anymore, you should call its `dispose` method.
+When you are done working with the component and it's not needed anymore, you should call its `@@dispose` method.
 This will free up any internal resources and remove values.
 You should also get rid of any possible references that could hold that component.

-	building.dispose()
+	do building[@@dispose]
 	building = null

 This approach is not needed if using components as intended.
 When removing component from entity, the component be disposed for you automatically.